harvestingmoon/nanodeepseek/README.md

 2. Replace `train.py` and `model.py` with the files here
 3. Perform the same training process as stated in the NanoGPT guide

+Take note, each iteration takes about 491520 tokens , the token size I have set it to about 1024

 #### DeepSeek Papers:

 [Deepseek v2](https://arxiv.org/pdf/2405.04434)\
 [Deepseek v3](https://arxiv.org/abs/2412.19437)\
 [Deepseek r1](https://arxiv.org/pdf/2501.12948)\